Individual Courses

 Director of Special Education — EDUC868

-Application of state and federal laws, rules, and procedures governing special education funding, administrative structures, and relative to school districts including board meetings, policies, communications, and practices.
+Application of state and federal laws, rules, and procedures governing Special Education funding, administrative structures, and relative to school districts including board meetings, policies, communications, and practices.
 Understanding of the resources available, along with agencies and organizations that serve Minnesota students with a disability and their families.
-Understanding of special education program development including needs assessment, design, implementation, and evaluation.
+Understanding of Special Education program development including needs assessment, design, implementation, and evaluation.
 SP: It is not required but is beneficial for students to register for EDUC868 alongside registration for EDUC889.

 Equity in Diverse School Contexts — EDUC669